Skip to main content

 Key Facts

-- • 0, and AI governance — evidenced through AWS Audit Manager
+• 0, and AI governance — evidenced through Config conformance packs and Security Hub (Audit Manager for existing customers only)

-- • AWS Cloud Security: Security controls mapped to your target frameworks: SCPs, Config rules, Security Hub standards, GuardDuty, Inspector, Macie, and Audit Manager evidence packs
+• AWS Cloud Security: Security controls mapped to your target frameworks: SCPs, Config conformance packs, Security Hub standards, GuardDuty, Inspector, Macie, and continuous evidence exports

 Entity Definitions